 *Be sure to talk to your doctor before drinking any of these teas!

 If I had a tough day with anxiety, chamomile is my go-to tea.

 It calms my nerves, relaxes my thoughts, and even helps me sleep.

-It also tastes amazingly delicious with a little lemon or maple syrup.
+It also tastes amazingly delicious with a little lemon or agave.